eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 | Succeeded(Ok)      | ADD_COND_SUCCEEDED  |
 | Failed(ExecFailed) | ADD_COND_FAILED     |

-Rationale: The agent must be able to recognize when all inter-workload dependencies of a workload reach their configured expected conditions to create the workload.
+Rationale: The agent must be able to recognize when all inter-workload dependencies of a workload reach their configured expected conditions to create a workload.

 Tags:
 - DependencyStateValidator